ajaygunalan/ajaygunalan.github.io/_includes/main.md

 **My Goal?**

 My ultimate goal is to make a robot to solve real-world problems especially in the field of healthcare enabling better diagnostic and surgical procedure.
-To achieve that, I think we should have a broad interdisciplinary approach to debug the failures accurately while developing such solutions.
+To achieve that, we need a broad interdisciplinary approach for debugging the failures accurately.

 <br>

 **Right now?**

- I am exploring medical robots and specifically on various medical imaging techniques.
-Update comimg soon..! :)
+ I am exploring medical robots, specifically on various medical imaging techniques.

+ *Update comimg soon..!* :)

  <br>